Applicant Selection & Eligibility

 Sample Contract for Residency Training

-A sample contract for training in the Department of Anesthesiology is provided so that you may better understand your obligations and the obligations of the Department of Anesthesiology should you be selected for training.
+Some of the content from a sample contract for training in the Department of Anesthesiology is provided below so that you may better understand your obligations and the obligations of the Department of Anesthesiology should you be selected for training.
 In the case of residents selected through the NRMP, contracts will be mailed to all matched applicants within one week of the release of match results.
 All NRMP matched applicants are expected to sign and return a copy of the contract within one week of receipt.
 If circumstances change and a successful matched applicant no longer desires training at the University of Florida, he/she must obtain a written release from the program director (Dr. Martin) releasing him/her from all obligations incurred by participation in the matching program.
 There is no guarantee that such a release will be given, and if the release is not given, the applicant will be expected to begin training at the expected time (July 1).
 In general, however, release will be given for legitimate reasons.

 In the case of applicants outside the NRMP, applicants will be notified during their final interview (with the program director) when they could expect to receive notification of selection and a contract.
 Contract will be mailed to the applicant within one week of selection, and the applicants will be given a deadline date to return a signed copy of the contract, after which the contract will be null and void.